jexxa-projects/JLegMed/docs/architecture/003-functional-interface-processor.md

 ## Consequences
 * Functional interface might need access to state information provided in `FilterContext` and `Properties`
 * Functional interface might need access to the output pipe for proper and efficient data forwarding
-* Functional interfaces inherit Serializable, to show the method name of non-anonymous functions for logging and error handling in production.
+* Functional interfaces inherit `Serializable`, to show the method name of non-anonymous functions for logging and error handling in production.
 * The Processor API as well as the FlowGraph Builder API must offer suitable methods for typical functional interfaces.
 In case we have to add a new functional interface, we must extend the core API
   * Current functional interfaces are:
     * `Consumer`, `BiConsumer` for consuming data and data plus `FilterContext`